Bgorson/ProjectOne/README.md

 **Ven-You**
 ===================================================

 **Ven-You** is a general-purpose event planning web-based solution.
-It implements some forms for authenitcaion and event creation.
+It implements some forms for authentication and event creation.
 Addtionally, this app is responsive to the user input.
 All the forms will provide feed back to the user based on the input.
 Each form will also display a friendly error message when required.

 Our goal is to reduce indecisiveness amongst friends and loved ones when trying to answer the million dollar question: "What should we do tonight?"